 3. Assemble DIY Wall Cabinets Frames

 The bottoms and tops are joined into the sides to keep a clean exterior for the cabinet.
-I used 1-¼” pocket screws and a corner clamp to hold things tight while I secured the bottom to the side.
+I used 1-¼” pocket screws and a corner clamp to secure the bottom to the side.

 I finished up the frame assembly for cabinet A attaching the top to the side then putting the remaining side on and securing everything with screws.
 The key during assembly is to make sure all the front faces are flush and the corners are square.